 The n column in this table includes unweighted sample sizes to identify the number of programs with valid data on each of the constructs.
-Spring 2020 data were collected from June 2, 2020 to July 17, 2020, during the COVID-19 pandemic.
+Spring 2020 data were collected from June 2, 2020 to July 17, 2020,

 ECLKC = Early Childhood Learning and Knowledge Center.